alekcz/firebase-database/README.md

 # Firebase Emulator for the realtime database

-A minimal Dockerfile based on [timbru31/java-node](https://github.com/timbru31/docker-java-node)
+A minimal Dockerfile based on [timbru31/java-node](https://github.com/timbru31/docker-java-node) to run the firebase realtime database emulator.

 ## What's included